udippant/base-drafts/draft-ietf-quic-tls.md

 ### Encryption Level Changes

-As keys for new encryption levels become available, TLS provides QUIC with those keys.
-Separately, as TLS starts using keys at a given encryption level, TLS indicates to QUIC that it is now reading or writing with keys at that encryption level.
+As keys for new encryption levels become available, TLS provides QWIK with those keys.
+Separately, as TLS starts using keys at a given encryption level, TLS indicates to QWIK that it is now reading or writing with keys at that encryption level.
 These events are not asynchronous; they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
-After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to 0-RTT keys.
+After providing a QWIK client with the first handshake octets, the TLS stack might signal the change to 0-RTT keys.
 On the server, after receiving handshake octets that contain a ClientHello message, a TLS server might signal that 0-RTT keys are available.

-Although TLS only uses one encryption level at a time, QUIC may use more than one level.
+Although TLS only uses one encryption level at a time, QWIK may use more than one level.
 For instance, after sending its Finished message (using a CRYPTO frame at the Handshake encryption level) an endpoint can send STREAM data (in 1-RTT encryption).
 If the Finished message is lost, the endpoint uses the Handshake encryption level to retransmit the lost message.
-Reordering or loss of packets can mean that QUIC will need to handle packets at multiple encryption levels.
+Reordering or loss of packets can mean that QWIK will need to handle packets at multiple encryption levels.
 During the handshake, this means potentially handling packets at higher and lower encryption levels than the current encryption level used by TLS.